codylindley/react-app-dawn/README.md

 ## Installation:

-1. Install Node & npm
+1. Install Node (v7.0.0) & npm (Use [NVM](https://github.com/creationix/nvm) to run v7.0.0 or install [latest Node/npm](https://nodejs.org/en/))

+2. Install global npm packages.
+Run from a terminal:

-2. run > `npm i webpack-dev-server@2.1.0-beta.9 webpack@2.1.0-beta.25 eslint stylelint browser-sync rimraf -g` from a terminal
+`$ npm i webpack-dev-server@2.1.0-beta.9 webpack@2.1.0-beta.25 eslint stylelint browser-sync rimraf -g`

-3. Download this repo, `cd` into the repo directory from a terminal and run > `npm install`
+3. Install local npm packages.
+Download this repo, `cd` into the repo directory from a terminal and run:

+`$ npm install`

+4. Start up a sever and server the hello world app.
+Run:

+`$ npm run start:dev`

-4. run > `npm run start:dev` this will open the app up in a web browser at localhost:8080
+(This will open the app up in your default web browser at localhost:8080)

 ## npm CLI scripts: